Do it online

-- There vehicle has not been moved within the last month
+- the vehicle hasn't moved within the last month

 - it's clearly not being used, for example, it has dirty windows or rubbish inside, there is a build-up of rubbish around the wheels

-- If the vehicle is in a condition that can lead to anti-social behaviour ie. unlocked
+- if the vehicle is in a condition that can lead to anti-social behaviour

 If the vehicle is untaxed, and is not a danger to the public you will need to report this to the DVLA.
-Lambeth council are not authorised to enforce car tax and this is the responsibility of the DVLA.
+We are not authorised to enforce car tax and this is the responsibility of the DVLA.